 - Grammarly Review 2018: Pros, Cons, and Best Features for Writing

 - How to Write a Book This Year: 5 Steps from a 6-Time Bestseller

 - 200+ Free Writing Prompts: Nonfiction Book Ideas for Real Writers

 - Book Outline: How to Outline A Book with 11 Key Steps for Success

-- How to Write a Book: 27 Steps for Success from a 6-Time Bestseller
+- How to Write a Short Story: 7 Actionable Steps for Impactful Short Stories

 Self-Publishing School PodcastFor more information on self-publishing, you can check out the Self-Publishing School podcast here.
 You can also listen in via Stitcher, Google Play, or Spotify.

 Diese Information erscheint unabhängig vom Artikel!